 Today you’ll take a local flight from Drake Bay to San Jose and then fly out of San Jose Airport to go back home.
 Make sure to keep your camera out because the views on the local flight are spectacular!

-If your flight times don’t match up, you may need to stay a night in a hotel near the SJO Airport.
+If your domestic flight and international flight times don’t match up, you may need to stay a night in a hotel near the SJO Airport.

 Adapting the Itinerary to a Two Week Costa Rica Road Trip